TeHikuMedia/rapere/README.md

 # RĀPERE

-Kōrero Māori on the raspberry pi
+Kōrero Māori on the raspberry pi.

 ## Purpose
-This project has the purpose of aiding in the development of a Maori voice assistant.
+This project has the purpose of aiding in the development of a Māori voice assistant.

 ## Motivation
-The motivation behind this proect is to make Te Reo Maori more accessible and fun in the digital age.
+The motivation behind this proect is to make Te Reo Māori more accessible and fun in the digital age.

 ## How it Works
-It uses voice detection software to record phrases spokeninto the microphone, then uses API calls to tehiku.nz to transcribe this audio into words.
-If those words correlate to those expected for asking the news to play, then API calls to tehiku.nz are used to get the most recent Northland news from Te Hiku Media.
+It uses voice detection software to record phrases spoken into the microphone, then uses API calls to [koreromaori.io](https://koreromaori.io/) to transcribe this audio into words.
+If those words correlate to those expected for asking the news to play, then API calls to [tehiku.nz](https://www.tehiku.nz) are used to get the most recent Northland news from Te Hiku Media.

 ![ Raspberry pi set up for talking to Kōrero Māori"](rapere.jpg?raw=true "Raspberry pi set up for talking to Kōrero Māori")